yaseent061/Mark2/README.md

 # Note This is a work in progress.
 The code is not production-ready and may contain bugs.
 Use at your own risk.

-# Don't forget to set up your environment variables in a .env file (Update the values accordingly):
+# Don't forget to set up your environment variables in a .env file in the backend directory (Update the values accordingly):

 DATABASE_URL=postgresql://postgres:password@localhost:5432/enterprise_rag